This topic describes how to use the data transmission service to migrate data from a PolarDB-X 1.0 database to a MySQL tenant of OceanBase Database.

 Click Skip in the Actions column of the failed precheck item.
 In the dialog box that prompts the consequences of the operation, click OK.

-After the project is started, the project for data migration from the PolarDB-X 1.0 database to the MySQL tenant of OceanBase Database is automatically deleted.
-The data transmission service retains the projects for data migration from the databases mounted to the PolarDB-X 1.0 database to the MySQL tenant of OceanBase Database and automatically creates the corresponding data sources.
+A task for data migration from the PolarDB-X 1.0 database to the MySQL tenant of OceanBase Database is automatically deleted after it is started.
+The data transmission service retains the tasks for data migration from the databases mounted to the PolarDB-X 1.0 database to the MySQL tenant of OceanBase Database and automatically creates the corresponding data sources.
 In the dialog box that appears, you can click Download as file to save the related information as a CSV file.

-Then, click OK.
-On the Migration Projects page, you can start one or more projects for data migration from the MySQL database to the MySQL tenant of OceanBase Database.
+Click OK in the dialog box.
+On the Migration Tasks page, you can start one or more tasks for data migration from a MySQL database to the MySQL tenant of OceanBase Database.